 Okay so this is a bit of a cheat, because these items are a must-have for any dinner party, not just a summer one, but the fact remains, these are a fantastic little finishing touch to keep in the cupboard at all times, ready to break out and impress your guests.
 There is something about food being served in miniature pots that we as humans just adore.
 Restaurants and gastro pubs focus more than ever on presentation these days, serving on slates, wooden boards, in glass jars and miniature serving pieces.
-I use the robust Master Class Artesa 6.5cm Copper Mini Saucepans with brass handles to serve up sauces, vegetables, starters or anything I can think of, and trust me, it goes down a storm every single time!

-So there you have it: my top five ways to cheat my way into making it look like I’ve gone to a lot of effort when actually, I’ve been sat enjoying the sun for most of the day.
+So there you have it: my top three ways to cheat my way into making it look like I’ve gone to a lot of effort when actually, I’ve been sat enjoying the sun for most of the day.
 Well….got to make the most of it haven’t we? 🙂

 Lancashire Summer 2016: 18.07.16 – 19.07.16